yanun0323/Ditto/README.md

 # Ditto

-Ditto is an useful tool package for swiftUI.
+Ditto is a powerful pakage for swiftUI.

 - [Dependency Injector](#dependency-injector)
 - [SQL](#sql)